ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms after 4pm.
+         <h3>This Afternoon</h3>A slight chance of showers and thunderstorms.
 Cloudy, with a high near 79.
-South southwest wind around 14 mph, with
+South wind around 14 mph, with gusts as high as
-         gusts as high as 21 mph.
+         21 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">